martins0023/smart-compose/README.md

 ### 3\.
 User Experience (UX)

-  * **Sidebar Interface:** A non-intrusive, modal box UI provides a dedicated workspace for AI interactions without disrupting the native chat environment.
+  * **Interface:** A non-intrusive, modal box UI provides a dedicated workspace for AI interactions without disrupting the native chat environment.
   * **Targeted Activation:** The extension only activates and extracts context when the user highlights a specific chat or text.

 -----